 On April 26, 2000, the building was completely destroyed by fire.
 The physical plant was a total loss - but our school remained intact.
 One short week after the fire, school was in session once again - in the Tillamook Seventh-day Adventist Church.

 At the ground breaking of the new school Sunday, February 11, 2001, then School Board Chairman, Eric Swanson said, "Tillamook Adventist School was founded in 1937 by a small group of progressive church members who sought a Christian education for their children.
 So now it is our turn - just like those progressive church members some 64 years ago - we too have the opportunity to build a facility to continue offering academic excellence in an atmosphere that honors Jesus."
 Eric is the first former student of TAS to become the School Board Chairman.

 The Grand Opening of our new school building was held on March 10, 2002.
 The next day, classes resumed at the Twelfth Street location, just less than two years after fire destroyed the old school.

 Although the school is sponsored by the Tillamook Seventh-day Adventist Church, students from many different churches from our community attend.
-Tillamook Adventist School's purpose is to provide quality Christian education for any Pre-School through 8th grade student who is interested in developing a closer relationship with Jesus Christ.
+Tillamook Adventist School's purpose is to provide quality Christian education for any Pre-K through 8th grade student who is interested in developing a closer relationship with Jesus Christ.